LBHackney-IT/lbhackney-it.github.io/docs/technical-standards/Reference/hosting-standards/tagging.md

 - `TeamEmail`: The email address of the team responsible for the operation of the service.
 Must be a valid email group, not an individual.
 - `Environment`: The name of the environment, must be one of `dev`, `stg`, `prod` or `mgmt`[^environment-tags-source].

+### Mandatory tags for data-holding resources

+The following potentially data-holding resources must have the Confidentiality tag:
+- EC2 instance
+- EBS volume
+- RDS instance
+- RDS cluster
+- DynamoDB table
+You will not be able to deploy the above resources if they are not tagged with the Confidentiality tag.
+- `Confidentiality`: Data confidentiality of the infrastructure.
+Must be one of `Internal`, `Restricted`, or `Public`[^confidentiality-tags-source].

 ### Optional tags

 - `AutomationBuildUrl`: URL of the automation build, must be a valid URL.
 - `BackupPolicy`: The backup policy to apply to the resource.
 If present must be one of `Dev`, `Stg`, `Preprod`, `Prod`, `Mgmt`.
 - `Confidentiality`: Data confidentiality of the infrastructure.
-Only applicable to infrastructure which holds data, e.g. EC2, RDS, EBS, DynamoDB, Glue, and S3.
+Only mandatory for infrastructure which holds data, e.g. EC2, RDS, EBS, DynamoDB, Glue, and S3.
+Optional for all other infrastructure.
 Must be one of `Internal`, `Restricted`, or `Public`[^confidentiality-tags-source].
 - `Department`: The service area this system serves.
 - `WeekendShutdown`: If present, regardless of the value provided the resource will be shut down over the weekend.
 - `OutOfHoursShutdown`: If present, regardless of the value provided the resource will be shut down out of working hours.